 There are various types of therapies offered for drug rehab in Alaska to help deal with co-occurring disorders.
 Different therapies have varying levels of success for different types of substance addictions and patients are more responsive to certain therapies than to others.
 Some of the most common types of therapies are:

 - Medication-Assisted Treatment (MAT): This approach includes the use of medications together with behavioral therapies in order to holistically treat substance addiction.
 It is mostly used for opioid and alcohol addiction treatment.
-MAT helps in managing withdrawal symptoms and reduce cravings for the drugs.
+MAT helps in managing withdrawal symptoms and reduces cravings for the drugs.

 - Counseling and behavioral therapies: These are traditional counseling approaches that are aimed at helping the person address the underlying mental health problems, remain committed to the treatment program, and develop coping skills to avoid relapse once they get out of rehab.
 The most common behavioral therapies include Cognitive-Behavioral Therapy (CBT) and Contingency Management.